 Earlier on we have seen how to change a WordPress user ID.
 The article focuses on the WordPress administrator user though such procedure applies to any other WordPress user irrelevant of the role it has.

-By changing the WordPress user ID of the WordPress administrator account you can delay the attackers’ efforts, and if you are using a WordPress auditing and monitoring plugin you can spot such attack and take evasive action.
+By changing the WordPress user ID of the WordPress administrator account you can delay the attackers’ efforts, and if you are using an activity log plugin for WordPress you can spot such attack and take evasive action.
 But what about all the other WordPress users which are used to publish content?
 In a default WordPress installation their WordPress username can easily be found as explained further below.

 The best way to protect your WordPress usernames is to implement both WordPress hacks; change the WordPress user ID and hide WordPress usernames.
 This WordPress security tutorial explains why you should, and how to hide the WordPress username completely to further improve the security of your WordPress sites and blogs.

 WordPress usernames can easily be guessed.
 If guessed it makes the attackers’ life easier especially in case of a targeted WordPress hack attack.
 Attackers can use a tool such as WPScan to guess your WordPress username or simply by entering a URL such as the following:

 If the author ID is valid then they will be redirected to the author URL, for example: